Dog Corner

 Articlesyou may like

-An interesting fact is that the location of where the pee is present is important.
-Smaller dogs may even lift their leg or try to lift themselves in order to reach a higher spot on the wall.
+An interesting fact is that the location of the pee is important.
+Smaller dogs may even lift their legs or try to lift themselves in order to reach a higher spot on the wall.
 This should tell other dogs that he is much bigger than he actually is.
 Dogs are clever animals.

-Another thing you should know is that feces can be used for the same purpose.
-This happens less frequently than using pee but it can happen.
+Another thing you should know is that faeces can be used for the same purpose.
+This happens less frequently than using poop, but it can happen.

 Image Source: canva.com

 Yes, this is something you can do and something that has been used for years.
-However, not all dog owners will use these methods or tips if you like.
-Some like the idea that their pet is marking the territory and communicating with other dogs.
-Below we will reveal and explain the best methods.
+However, not all dog owners will use these methods, or tips, if you like.
+Some like the idea that their pet is marking territory and communicating with other dogs.
+Below, we will reveal and explain the best methods.
 Don’t forget that you can and should try all of the themes and see which one works best for your dog.
-Every dog is different so a different method will work.
+Every dog is different, so a different method will work.

-This is one of the first methods and one of the most effective.
-The goal is to teach your pet to leave it command.
-You can use toys, treats or just play with your dog to teach him this.
+This is one of the earliest methods and one of the most effective.
+The goal is to teach your pet to leave on command.
+You can use toys, treats, or just play with your dog to teach him this.
 Issue the command as many times as you can and reward your pet when he obeys.
 Don’t reward him when he doesn’t.

-There is no need in adding that you can use this command for other purposes as well.
-It is very effective and it can be used for all kinds of purposes.
+There is no need to add that you can use this command for other purposes as well.
+It is very effective and can be used for all kinds of purposes.
 You definitely should train your pet regardless of his desire to mark the territory.

-Here we have a bit more advanced method that works well as well.
+Here we have a bit more advanced method that works well, too.
 There are a few things you need to know.
-Marking the territory is a process that consists of 3 stages.
+Marking the territory is a process that consists of three stages.
 The first one is he will sniff around.
-Second, he will align his body to the object he wants to pee on.
+Second, he will align his body with the object he wants to pee on.
 The third step is peeing.

-Timing is important due to the fact if your pet already started marking the territory, you are too late.
-You won’t be able to stop this action and you will have to wait for the next time.
+Timing is important due to the fact that if your pet has already started marking the territory, you are too late.
+You won’t be able to stop this action, and you will have to wait until next time.
 Now, repeat the process as many times as needed.

 An advantage of this method is the ability to quickly change his behavior.
 The success rate is very high.
 A downside is that he must be on a leash at all times which isn’t something dog owners like.

 This method is the most time-consuming of them all.
-As you can see, all you have to do is to teach him to pee on command, or when you allow it.
+As you can see, all you have to do is teach him to pee on command or when you allow it.
 This will work only when you are outside and when you find a suitable spot.
-Keep in mind that a dog will still pee when he wants most of the time but he will also pee when you issue the command.
+Keep in mind that a dog will still pee when he wants most of the time, but he will also pee when you issue the command.

-The training in question is not extremely complicated but there are a few points you need to know about.
+The training in question is not extremely complicated, but there are a few points you need to know about.
 Learn the basics and see when your dog will normally pee.
 Use the leash and move him to the desired area.
-Give the command which can be ‘’go pee’’ or something similar.
-Once he is done you will give him the command ”go potty’’.
-After that say yes.
-This is something you should repeat and do for a week or two.
-After that time he should wait for you to say yes when the time is right so he can pee.
+Give the command, which can be “go pee” or something similar.
+Once he is done, you will give him the command “go potty.”
+After that, say yes.
+This is something you should repeat for a week or two.
+After that time, he should wait for you to say yes when the time is right so he can pee.

-You can also allow them to mark when you are working with your pet and you two are training.
-If you like you can reward his behavior using a toy, a treat, or just play with your pet.
+You can also allow them to mark when you are working with your pet and the two of you are training.
+If you like, you can reward his behaviour using a toy, a treat, or just play with your pet.

 It is more common than you may believe.
 Some dogs will mark the territory inside the house all the time.
 What should you do?
 The goal is to put an end to this as soon as you can.
 There are a few things you can do.